TradieUte/ESP32-WiFi-BT-Server-with-legacy-pairing/README.md

 The file 'partitions.csv' holds the ESP32 memory partition definitions and is currently setup for 4MB flash.
 Note the 'framework', 'board_build.partitions' and 'platform_packages' entries in file platform.ini

+The 'flash.sh' (Linux) shell script will flash the binary files to /dev/ttyUSB0.
+If using a different port, alter the script.
+A Windows O/S flash tool is available from https://www.espressif.com/en/products/socs/esp32/resources.
+The parameters in 'flash.sh' may be used with the tool, excepting the port, which must match that on Windows.